Key Milestones

 Chair of SF-ET:

+AFT is a senior-level platform of tax officials from the 11 AMS, meeting twice a year.
+The 21st AFT & SF-ET took place in October 2025 in Penang, Malaysia.
 AFT addresses tax issues relevant to regional integration, including withholding tax and double taxation, information sharing and best practices, understanding differences in national tax rules, and supporting a network of DTAs among AMS.

 SF-ET, under AFT, facilitates coordination on excise policy and administration, including data sharing, knowledge exchange, exploring common interests (e.g., product definitions, procedural standards, minimum burdens), improving administration, and capacity building.